beachwood23/beachwood23.github.io/_posts/2022-03-28-thoughts-russia-ukraine.md

 ---
 layout: post
-title: Thoughts on Russia's invasion of Ukraine
+title: Who wins in Ukraine?
 ---

 It is not necessary for me to do this, but I've started to digest some thoughts and I would like to share them.
 I'd like to talk about geopolitics and economics.